On Harish-Chandra's Isomorphism: Satake's isomorphism and its inversion

-is an algebra isomorphism, or equivalently (via the Fourier transform on $L$): \begin{thm}(\cite{S}) Let $L=A/(A\cap K)$, a lattice of rank $n=\textup{dim}(\mathcal{A}_A)$.
-The above map $\gamma_S: \mathbf{H}(G,K)\to \mathbf{H}(A,A\cap B)^W=\bbc[L]^W$ is an algebra isomorphism.
-In particular $\mathbf{H}(G,K)$ is isomorphic to $\bbc[T]^W$ (a subalgebra of finite index of a polynomial algebra) with $n=\textup{rank}(L)$ generators. \end{thm} \begin{cor} The set of zonal spherical functions is parametrized naturally by the set of points of the affine variety $T/W$ over $\bbc$. \end{cor} A major difference with the real case is the fact that the zonal spherical functions in the $p$-adic case are rational functions, which can be made \emph{completely explicit}.
-The integral representation for zonal spherical functions (analogous to (\ref{eq:phiHC})) in the $p$-adic case was evaluated directly by I. G. Macdonald (\cite{Ma1}, \cite{Ma2}), thereby also explicitly inverting Satake's isomorphism $\gc_S$ and computing the spherical Plancherel measure.
-With the benefit of hindsight, these developments can be best understood by placing them in the context of another major insight that arose in the representation theory of $p$-adic reductive groups.
-Let $B\subset K$ be the Iwahori subgroup.
-Casselman and Borel (\cite{Cas2}, \cite{Bo}) pointed out that the category $\mathcal{C}(G)_{(B,1)}$ of Iwahori-spherical smooth representations is equal to the {\it abelian subcategory} generated by the unramified minimal principal series of the category $\mathcal{C}(G)$ of the category of smooth representations of $G$.
-This is in stark contrast with the category of $K$-spherical smooth representations, which is not an abelian subcategory.
-The functor $\mathcal{C}(G)_{(B,1)}\ni V\to V^B\in \mathbf{H}(G,B)-\textup{mod}$ is an equivalence of categories of this abelian subcategory with the module category of the Iwahori Hecke algebra $\bH(G,B)$.
-The spherical Hecke algebra $\bH(G,K)\subset \bH(G,B)$ naturally embeds in $\bH(G,B)$ (but not as a subalgebra; the unit elements are different).
-The computation of the zonal spherical functions and their asymptotic expansion can be reduced to an elementary study of the $\bH(K,B)$-spherical representation theory of $\bH(G,B)$ (where the trivial representation of $\bH(K,B)$ is the one dimensional representation $T_w\to q(w)$ of $\bH(K,B)$).
+is an algebra isomorphism.
+In particular, $\mathbf{H}(G,K)$ is isomorphic to $\bbc[T]^W$ (a subalgebra of finite index of a polynomial algebra with $n$ generators). \end{thm} \begin{cor} The set of zonal spherical functions is naturally parametrized by the set of points of the affine variety ${W\backslash T}$ over $\bbc$. \end{cor} A major difference with the real case is the fact that the zonal spherical functions in the $p$--adic case are {\it rational} functions, which can be made \emph{completely explicit}.
+Recall the integral representation for zonal spherical functions (which is the $p$--adic analog of (\ref{eq:phiHC})).
+Given $s\in T$ we define the map $\nu_s:G\to\bbc^\times$, using the Iwasawa decomposition $G=KAN$, by $\nu_s(g)=\nu_s(kan)=(\delta^{-1/2}s)(a)$.
+Then we define:

+In the $p$--adic case this integral was evaluated directly by I. G. Macdonald (\cite{Ma2}), thereby also explicitly inverting Satake's isomorphism $\gc_S$ and computing the spherical Plancherel measure (see Theorem \ref {thm:mac}).